Implementing Lean Manufacturing Principles in Quinn Packaging

 The implementation of 5S Methodology has also allowed us to identify the gaps in our workplace organisation, and address these accordingly.
 With dozens of tool trollies in operation and no dedicated storage area, and forklift repairs taking place in various locations across the site, it was clear that dedicated work and storage areas were required.
 Parking bays have been allocated for the tool trollies, each clearly marked out and assigned to individual owners, and we’ve established a designated forklift repairs station, which is fenced off from other working spaces.

 There is accountability in place, and regular inspections to ensure the steps we’ve implemented are adhered to and are working effectively.

-Pictured: Examples of 5 S Methodology and Visual Factory in practice at Quinn Packaging
+Pictured: Example of 5 S Methodology and Visual Factory in practice at Quinn Packaging

 Operational efficiency has been significantly improved with the introduction of additional KPIs which focus on maximising productivity and reducing down time.
 Process reliability has been introduced as a KPI across a number of our production departments, which takes a more holistic view of achieving greater efficiency in our operations.

 The responsibility does not lie with any one individual team, but rather all teams involved are collectively responsible for ensuring outputs are maximised.
 So, production, planning and engineering teams must work effectively together to achieve their KPIs.
 Everyone has an influence, and must actively participate.

 To incentivise this active participation, we’ve introduced performance related pay, with daily reporting and a very transparent and highly visible system to ensure awareness of performance at all times.